Skip to content

 Easy Lemon Grilled Salmon

-Of course, a good steak in the oven or hamburger has its moments, but when you don’t feel like eating red meat or are in the mood for something easy breezy and not so heavy, a grilled salmon fillet is the perfect answer.
+Of course, a good steak in the oven or hamburger recipe has its moments, but when you don’t feel like eating red meat, grilled salmon is the perfect answer.
+Follow these grilling tip for beautiful fork-tender fish fillets that have a caramelized exterior, and citrusy finish.

 Salmon on cutting board.